 WTJCT Hard Card

 Click below for the WTJCT Hard Card.
-The Hard Card will cover all WTJCT rules that are enforced at every event, including general USGA rules for reference.
-This will also be printed on the back of players scorecard for each event.
+The Hard Card is our "tour rules" along with some common USGA rules as quick reference.
+This is also printed on the back of players scorecard for each event.

 New player to the WTJCT?
 Take our New Player Quiz before you are ready to tee it up!

 The USGA provides many tools to assist players in learning and understanding the Rules of Golf.
 See below some of our favorite resources.

 USGA Rules 101 - This is a FREE online program that players can take to learn and understand the basic rules of golf.
 We encourage all players, new and seasoned, to try it out.

 The USGA Rules of Golf - This is the online, and FREE, complete rule book.
 Users can navigate through the rule book with ease.

 NEW 2023 Rues Resources - A guide to the updates/changes for the 2023 Rules of Golf.

 Unique to the WTJCT, parents and/or spectators are allowed to coach/motivate/encourage their players in between play of holes ONLY for ages 13-18.
 While the player is playing a hole, parents/spectators must maintain a respectable distance (staying to the cart path, rough, etc).
 They may not give any advice, rules decisions or tips during the play of a hole.
 Parents/spectators may assist in search of any players golf ball, but in the case a rules decision needs to be made we ask they refrain from assisting and call upon a WTJCT Staff Member/Rules Official.